 Your Reputation is determined by your DocScore.
 Your DocScore is a reflection of the quality and helpfulness of your answer, and your level of engagement on HealthTap.

 Your DocScore is a reflection of the quality and helpfulness of your answers, and your level of engagement on HealthTap.
-DocScore really rises as a result of recognition by patients (Thanks, Recommendations, and adding to Care Team/following), peers (Agrees, Recommendations, and adding to Network), and as evidenced by objective data (e.g., years in practice, med. school, awards, publications) of a doctor's excellence.
+DocScore really rises as a result of recognition by patients (Thanks, Recommendations, etc.), peers (Agrees, Recommendations, and adding to Network), and as evidenced by objective data (e.g., years in practice, med. school, awards, publications) of a doctor's excellence.

 - You can access the Reputation section by: